 For actuarial valuation purposes, gains and losses were smoothed over a ten-year period.
 The actuarially determined target investment return is a long-term target and significant deviations from this target can be expected.
 The actuarial cost method applied is the projected unit credit.
-Based on the latest available actuarial reports, the funded status of the System as of January 1, 2019 and 2018 were 62.7%, and 63.2%, respectively.
+Based on the latest available actuarial reports, the funded status (based on the accrued liability and the actuarial value of assets) for the System as of January 1, 2020 and 2019 were 63.2%, and 62.7%, respectively.